giampaolo/psutil/docs/index.rst

   .. method:: memory_info()

-    Return a namedtuple with variable fields depending on the platform representing memory information about the process.
+    Return a named tuple with variable fields depending on the platform representing memory information about the process.
     The "portable" fields available on all plaforms are `rss` and `vms`.
     All numbers are expressed in bytes.